huaweicloud/terraform-provider-huaweicloud/docs/resources/cph_server.md

   Changing this parameter will create a new resource.

-* `keypair_name` - (Optional, String, ForceNew) The key pair name, which is used for logging in to the cloud phone through ADB.
+* `keypair_name` - (Optional, String) Specifies the key pair name, which is used for logging in to the cloud phone through ADB.

-  Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID.